tldr-pages/tldr/pages/common/rip.md

 `rip -i {{path/to/file_or_directory}} {{path/to/another/file_or_directory}}`

-- List all files in the graveyard that were somewhere in the current directory:
+- List all files in the graveyard that were originally somewhere in the current directory:

 `rip -s`